LinuxLab-ESGI/fstab-Memento/README.md

 # fstab-Memento

 fstab (**F**ile **S**ystem **tab**le) is a file configuration that let us to define how and where disk partitions should be mounted into the filesystem.
-It contains a table representation of each file system, where they are mounted, what type of filesystem used, type of mounting, ...
+It contains a table representation of each file system, where they are mounted, what type of filesystem is used, type of mounting, ...

 Each filesystem is described in a separate line.
 Each line is composed of 6 columns separated by a blank space or a tabulation.